akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 14 – Tales to Tell / The Blessing
+## Chapter 14 – Who will care for him? / The fourth thing (Riddle Scene)

 1. Why does Harold ask Godfrey “What will you remember, when you are old?”
 2. What does Godfrey’s answer tell Harold about his character?